 Source of Stress: Making sure I have enough, but not too much, without forgetting anything.

-Your Stress Reliever: Make a list (check out the link to our Interactive Packing List below).
+Your Stress Reliever: Make a list (check out the link to our Ultimate Packing List below).
 We’ve all overpacked at times, forgotten something essential at others.
 Learn from these errors.
 Brainstorm with your travel partners ahead of time and keep a tally of items you know you’ll need as the countdown to your trip begins.
 When it’s time to pack, take a good hard look at the list and assess whether you really need everything on it.
 (Gone for two weeks or more?
 Maybe it’s better to plan a laundry day while you’re away.)
 Then think about what you absolutely must bring (medication, toiletries, swim trunks, passports, other documents).

 Look it over again before you zip up your bags.
 The key is to devise your best system.
-Once you find one that works — remember to save your list to use again and again! — you’ll maximize your packing efficiency and minimize your stress.
+Once you find one that works — remember to save your list to use again and again! — you’ll maximize your packing efficiency and minimize your travel stress.

 6. Getting Sick